szakharov7723/FinalTradeETL/README.md

 # Financial-Data-ETL-Pipeline-Python-SQL

+Distributed ETL pipeline for ingesting and processing multi-source financial data (news, social media, and market prices) to enable downstream analytics and signal detection.

 ## Cryptocurrency ETL Pipeline for Price Prediction
 This project implements an end-to-end data pipeline for collecting, processing, and storing cryptocurrency data (Bitcoin Cash) for downstream analytics, visualization, and machine learning forecasting.

 ## Project Goal
 The goal of this project is to design and implement a scalable data pipeline that aggregates cryptocurrency market data, news, and social sentiment into a centralized storage system (Azure Cosmos DB) for downstream analytics and predictive modeling.